rmanaloto-tastytrade/SlotMap/README.md

 Troubleshooting tips, cleanup commands, and logging locations are captured in the doc so multiple developers can share the same remote workflow safely.

+### Devcontainer Tooling Inventory

+For a full list of packages and tools bundled by `.devcontainer/Dockerfile` (clang/LLVM, GCC, mold, MRDocs, vcpkg, ccache/sccache, ripgrep, etc.), see `docs/devcontainer-tools.md`.
+It mirrors the structure of the official devcontainers C++ image docs so you can quickly audit versions when planning upgrades.

 ### Devcontainer Build Automation Inspiration

 We are aligning our container build steps with the [Beman Project infra-containers](https://github.com/bemanproject/infra-containers) model.
 Their `Dockerfile.devcontainer` and GitHub Actions workflow (`.github/workflows/devcontainer_ci.yml`) demonstrate how to matrix-build clang/gcc variants, push them to GHCR, and keep toolchains current via PPAs and Kitware mirrors.
 Future automation for SlotMap will follow a similar pattern (publish the devcontainer image after every main-branch update) so remote hosts can simply `docker pull` the latest image.